 Qualifying for Hard Money Loans

-Ultimately, getting hard money can be very difficult if you’re not finding good deals and you don’t have plenty of skin in the game.
-I’ve got a great video on “Money for Real Estate” that shares more about the other options besides hard money.
-A lot of investors think if they find a great deal they will qualify for a hard money loan, but it is a lot more complicated then that.
+Ultimately, getting hard money can be difficult if you're not finding good deals and don't have skin in the game.
+I have a great video on “Money for Real Estate" that shares more about the other options besides hard money.
+A lot of investors believe finding a great deal qualifies them for hard money loans, but it's more complicated then that.

-You’ll need the down payment, the money for the closing costs, money for the origination fee, the ability to repay, and in most cases you need to have some sort of experience.
-A lot of times they’re going to be very concerned about giving you renovation draws if you don’t know what you are doing.
-In fact, another piece of this puzzle is that often times they will want you to pay for the renovations upfront.
+You'll need the down payment, money for closing costs, money for the origination fee, the ability to repay, and in most cases you'll need some sort of experience.
+They're going to be concerned about giving you renovation draws if you don’t know what you are doing.
+In fact, often times they will want you to pay for the renovations upfront.
 Then after you pay it, they pay you back in draws.

 My Experience as a Hard Money Lender

 If you build an amazing track record, you might be able to reduce some of these challenges.
-I know for the people that I hard money lend to, my apprentices, I don’t charge all of the fees upfront.
-All of the interest is charged after the loan closes which makes their life easier.
-Also, because I’m mentoring them I’m not so worried about their experience.
-A lot of times I don’t even require the “skin in the game” if the deal is a home run.
-Again, I only lend to my apprentices because I know they know what they’re doing, because I have personally mentored them.
-They’re not going to make a bunch of stupid mistakes and my money is safe.
+When I lend hard money lend to my apprentices, I don't charge all of the fees upfront.
+The interest is charged after the loan closes which makes life a lot easier for my apprentices.
+I am also not as interested in their "experience" because I am their mentor.
+A lot of times I don't even require the "skin in the game" if the deal is a home run.
+I only lend to my apprentices because I personally mentor them and know they know what they are doing.
+They're not going to make a bunch of stupid mistakes and my money is safe.

 If you're looking for hard money you need to know all the options that are available.
 There are both commercial and residential hard money lenders.
 Some lenders will even offer hard money loans for rentals, not just for renovations.
 View the Hard Money Locator for a comprehensive guide of what the market is willing to offer.
 You'll be able to see what is truly out there and what you're capable of qualifying for.